 b) Appearance in a parliamentary building

 Committee meetings in Ottawa take place in various buildings around Parliament Hill.
-It is recommended that witnesses arrive at the committee meeting room at least 15 minutes before they are scheduled to appear.
-In addition, please allow approximately 15 minutes to pass through security screening conducted at building entrances and take note that photo identification will be needed.
-In Centre Block, witnesses may use the “Parliamentary Business” line when accessing the building.
-The clerk will meet witnesses in the meeting room.
+It is recommended that witnesses arrive at the building entrance at least 30 minutes before their scheduled appearance in order to pass through airport-style security screening.
+Please note that photo identification is required.
+At the West Block, witnesses may use the “Parliamentary Business” line when accessing the building.
+Once through security, witnesses are asked to proceed to the meeting room at least 15 minutes before their scheduled appearance.
+The clerk will meet witnesses in the room.

 c) Appearance by videoconference

 For various reasons, committees may decide to hear witnesses by videoconference rather than meeting with them in person.
 In such cases, witnesses will be invited to a site with the necessary equipment to host a videoconference.
 Witnesses will be given all necessary instructions and information (location, date, time) when they confirm their appearance.
 An appearance via videoconference has the same value, scope and protection as an in-person appearance.

 d) Appearance before a committee outside Ottawa

 Sometimes a committee may travel beyond Parliament Hill to hold hearings.
 Witnesses will then be invited to the location of the meeting, usually a hotel, to present their testimony to the committee.
 Witnesses will be given all the necessary information (location, date, time) when they confirm their appearance.